Mazda Luce: 1500/1800

 The 1800 four-door sedan (model SVA) was produced from October 1968 through March 1973 where a reported 39,401 units were made.
 An 1800 station wagon version (model SVAV) was added in 1968, lasting until 1970.

 R130

 A rotary-powered Luce appeared in 1969.
 The Luce R130 was produced from October 1969 to 1972.
 It used a 1.3-liter 13A engine, which produced 126 PS and 17.5 kgm.
 Quarter-mile (400 meters) performance was 16.9 seconds.
 This model was styled by Giorgetto Giugiaro, then working for Bertone, as a front-wheel-drive two-door coupé with front disc brakes, which was similar to the NSU Ro 80.
-This model, Mazda's only front-wheel-drive rotary, is now a collector's item and very rare.
+This model, Mazda's only front-wheel-drive rotary (until the MX-30 R-EV), is now a collector's item and very rare.
 Less than 1,000 were built.

 LA2/LA3 series (1972–1977)

 Mazda released a second generation LA2 series Luce in November 1972—a rotary powered model that would be later exported as the Mazda RX-4.
 The conventionally-engined Luce sedan (LA2VS) would not arrive to the Japanese market until April 1973, after starting production in March.
 It was available as a hardtop (coupé), "formal sedan", "custom sedan", and as a station wagon which was also sold as a van in the domestic Japanese market.
 The original hardtop coupé received a longer, more aggressive front design, which was also installed on the custom sedan.
 The formal sedan and the van/wagon received a somewhat shorter front end which was also used on the export versions (929).
 For the facelifted LA3 model from 1976, only one front design was used—one with a more square design.

 While the Luce was a large, luxuriously equipped sedan, it still complied to Japanese Government dimension regulations, and it wasn't the largest sedan Mazda sold in Japan.
 That honor went to the short-lived Mazda Roadpacer, which was based on GM Australia's Holden Premier.

 The LA2VV station wagon entered production in September 1973.
 The wagon lasted until 1979, until being replaced by the LA4 wagon.

 Two rotary engines were offered, the regular 12A and low-emission AP 13B.
 There were also piston models available, and van models for the Japanese market.